 Distoken Acquisition Corporation Announces Closing of $69 Million Initial Public Offering, Including the Full Exercise of the Over-Allotment Option

-NEW YORK, Feb.
-17, 2023 (GLOBE NEWSWIRE) -- Distoken Acquisition Corporation DISTU (the "Company"), a Cayman Islands exempted company formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or other similar business combination with one or more businesses or entities, today announced the closing of its initial public offering ("IPO") of 6,900,000 units at a price of $10.00 per unit, including 900,000 units issued pursuant to the full exercise by the underwriters of their over-allotment option.
+/EIN News/ -- NEW YORK, Feb.
+17, 2023 (GLOBE NEWSWIRE) -- Distoken Acquisition Corporation (Nasdaq: DISTU) (the “Company”), a Cayman Islands exempted company formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or other similar business combination with one or more businesses or entities, today announced the closing of its initial public offering (“IPO”) of 6,900,000 units at a price of $10.00 per unit, including 900,000 units issued pursuant to the full exercise by the underwriters of their over-allotment option.

 The units commenced trading on The Nasdaq Global Market (“Nasdaq”) under the symbol “DISTU” on February 15, 2023.
 Each unit consists of one ordinary share, one redeemable warrant and one right.
 Each warrant entitles the holder thereof to purchase one ordinary share at an exercise price of $11.50 per share.
 Each right entitles the holder thereof to receive one-tenth of one ordinary share upon the consummation of the Company’s initial business combination.
 Once the securities comprising the units begin separate trading, the ordinary shares, warrants and rights are expected to be traded on Nasdaq under the symbols “DIST,” “DISTW” and “DISTR,” respectively.